 Millennium Park

-Located just a block away from Lake Michigan in the heart of downtown Chicago, Millennium Park showcases world-class art, music, architecture, and landscape design.
-Completed in 2004, the 24.5-acre (10-hectare) park is one of Chicago’s most popular destinations, drawing 25 million visitors per year.
+Located in the heart of downtown Chicago and along the Lake Michigan waterfront, Millennium Park showcases world-class public art (including Anish Kapoor’s iconic Cloud Gate, aka The Bean), architecture, and landscape design.
+Completed in 2004, the 24.5-acre (10-hectare) park is now one of Chicago’s most popular tourist destinations, drawing some 25 million visitors per year.
+It hosts a range of festivals throughout the year, including events at the Frank Gehry-designed Jay Pritzker Pavilion.

 There’s a lot to see and do in Millennium Park.
 Visitors can check out their reflection in the Cloud Gate—a steel sculpture affectionately nicknamed “The Bean” by Chicago locals; catch a live show in Harris Theater or Jay Pritzker Pavilion; visit the curvy, columned Millennium Monument in Wrigley Square; take a stroll down Chase Promenade; watch giant projected videos of facial expressions on the Crown Fountain tower blocks; and explore numerous other outdoor attractions.
 On sunny days, the Great Lawn and 100-foot (30-meter) Running Table are ideal picnicking spots.